grammyjs/website/site/docs/plugins/hydrate.md

 ### Advanced Installation

-When using the simple installation, only the API call results that go through `ctx.api` will be hydrated, e.g. `ctx.reply`.
+When using the simple installation, only the API call results that go through `ctx.api` will be hydrated, e.g., `ctx.reply`.
 These are most calls for most bots.

 However, some bots may need to make calls to `bot.api`.